BerkTas20/order-management-system/README.md

 over).
 Then get and list java spring with the same request thrown application (example postman ...)
 By calling endpoints, the record thrown to the database should be returned as a response.

-- In addition to the above add-delete-update listing operations
+- In addition to the above add-delete-update listing operations.
 - It must be a service and order orders created after the date given as a parameter. list it.
 - It should be a service and take a word or letter value as a parameter and